 This is one occasion I thoroughly recommend leaving the large and obvious tracks.
 The landscape is so fascinating it deserves exploring.
 It is never far from a major path so the danger of becoming lost is minimal.
+Great Pinseat summit is one place that stands proud and away from the paths.

 Your email address will not be published.
 Required fields are marked *